Nnaemeka23/BikeSales/README.md

 -	Profit and revenue trends
 -	Seasonal revenue
 -	Riders’ demographics
+### Challenges faced
+The Dataset of the was not really easy to clean and format Making Changes in price that won't affect the customer's demand and been accurracy with the data

 ## Results
 We discovered the following
 1. Hourly Revenue Analysis: The hourly revenue tends to increase in the morning time and also reduces during the evening  When work must have dismissed but no much sales during the day time